MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

 1. Under the **Select Azure Blob storage resource** dropdown, select **Create a new Azure Blob storage resource**.

-1. This will take you to the Azure Portal where you can perform the following tasks:
+1. This will take you to the Azure portal where you can perform the following tasks:

     - Enter a unique name for the storage account such as **byodstorage[Your Last Name]**.
     - Select a region that's close to your location.